 Small businesses selling a product of any kind, including food and drink should consider adding local delivery and/or collection.
 A delivery option will particularly boost your appeal to locals who are unwilling or unable to make it to your premises in person.

 If you do add delivery and/or collection don’t forget to let your existing and potential customers that this is an option.

 If you’re using GoDaddy’s Online Store you can add delivery and/or collection options by following this guide.
 If you’re already using GoDaddy Website builder and would like to upgrade to Online Store to offer delivery/collection you can follow this guide.

-If you’re using WordPress for your site, you can learn about adding ecommerce options here.
+If you’re using WordPress for your site, you can learn about creating an ecommerce website with WordPress here.
 If you’re using another platform you may need to speak to your service provider or web designer to discuss the best way to add collection/delivery to your site.
 Of course, you could always switch to Online Store with GoDaddy.

 The key to promoting your business locally is ensuring that you have a strong foundation in place.

 That means before you do anything else, you should ensure your website is up to scratch, and that you’re on Google My Business.